genesiscommunitysuccess/docs/docs/03_server-modules/09_inter-process-messages/02_genesisset.md

 In this section, we give you some examples that illustrate usage and structure.

-## Send message to Event handler service
+## Send message to Event Handler service

 <Tabs defaultValue="kotlin" values={[{ label: 'Kotlin', value: 'kotlin', }, { label: 'Java', value: 'java', }]}>
 <TabItem value="kotlin">